Brainspotting Happens!

 -

-Demonstrate the theories and practices of Brainspotting, including the Uncertainty Principle and the Dual Attunement Frame of neurobiology & relationship
+Demonstrate an introductory application of the Neuroexperiential Model of Brainspotting in their practice, including the Uncertainty Principle and the Dual Attunement Frame of neurobiology & relationship

 Brainspotting Phase II

-Trainees will be introduced to One-Eye Brainspotting and several important new 3 Dimensional Brainspotting concepts using the “Z-Axis” of Brainspotting, including "close and far," and Convergence Therapy which expands the Z-Axis to activate the vagus nerve through the ocularcardiac reflex.
+Trainees are introduced to One-Eye Brainspotting and several important 3-dimensional Brainspotting concepts and practice strategies using the “Z-Axis” of Brainspotting, including "close and far," and Vergence work, expanding the "Z-Axis" with theory based in the relation of the vagus nerve with the ocularcardiac reflex.

 “Rolling Brainspotting,” with slow eye tracking stopping briefly on each Brainspot, Advanced Outside Window strategies, and the Advanced Resource Model of Brainspotting.

-Through lecture, extensive discussion and Q/A, live demonstration, and small group practice participants will learn to do the following:
+Through lecture, extensive discussion and Q/A, live demonstration, and practice in dyads, participants will learn to do the following:

 -